OpenDataAlliance/UniversalVariable/README.md

 ## Transaction

-The Transaction object describes a completed purchase.
-If possible, this object should only be present when the transaction has just been completed and is no longer modifiable.
+The Transaction object describes a completed purchase, and could be displayed on a confirmation or receipt page.

 Properties:

 <table><tr><th>Property</th><th>JSON key</th><th>Type</th><th>Description</th></tr>
 <tr><td>Transaction ID</td><td>order_id</td><td>String</td><td>A unique ID for this transaction.</td></tr>
+<tr><td>Transaction Returning Status</td><td>returning</td><td>Boolean</td><td>False if this is the <b>first time</b> a user has been served this Transaction, i.e. it has just happened.
+True if this Transaction has happened some time ago and its details are being reviewed.
+For example, the Transaction object on a page served to a user when they have just completed a purchase should read 'False', but if the user returns to this page, for example when clicking a link sent in a confirmation email, it should read 'True'.</td></tr>
 <tr><td>Transaction Currency</td><td>currency</td><td>String</td><td><i>Mandatory.  </i>The <a href="http://en.wikipedia.org/wiki/ISO_4217">ISO 4217</a> code for the currency this transaction's costs are denominated in.</td></tr>
 <tr><td>Transaction Payment Type</td><td>payment_type</td><td>String</td><td>Payment method, e.g. 'Visa','PayPal','Voucher'.</td></tr>
 <tr><td>Transaction Price</td><td>subtotal</td><td>Number</td><td>The transaction amount, excluding shipping or discounts.</td></tr>